Walmart is Practically Giving Away This 2-in-1 Chromebook Laptop Today | Digital Trends

 Editors' Recommendations

-- The Microsoft Surface Pro 7+ just got a HUGE price cut for Black Friday
+- The brand-new Echo Buds 2 just got a price cut for Black Friday

-- These 2-in-1 Chromebook laptops just got huge price cuts for Black Friday
+- Google Nest Hub Max just got a $50 price cut for Black Friday